izumisu/mit6092/README.md

-# Izumisu's Assignment for CSdiy
+# Izumisu's Assignment for mit6092

 Here is my assignments and reviews that I have learned.